Autonomous Province of Western Bosnia: History

+Political system

+A 400-member Constituent Assembly of the Autonomous Province of Western Bosnia was organised on 27 September 1993.
+It elected Abdić as president and the Government led by Zlatko Jušić.

+The government of Western Bosnia was led by the prime minister, who had two deputies.
+It had six ministries and two ministers without portfolio.

+Armed forces

+The defence force of the proto-state was the National Defence (Narodna Odbrana Zapadne Bosne or NOZB).
+It was militarily dependent of the forces of Republika Srpska and the Republic of Serbian Krajina.

+Foreign relations

 The Autonomous Province cooperated with Serbia as well as Croatia against the Bosnian government.
-Abdić's role in undermining the rival authority in Sarajevo was awarded by the governments of Croatia and FR Yugoslavia (Serbia).
+Abdić's role in undermining the rival authority in Sarajevo was awarded by the governments of Croatia and the Republic of Serbia inside of the Federal Republic of Yugoslavia.
 Agrokomerc was granted a custom-free trade zone in the Croatian port of Rijeka and free trade with Serbian-controlled territories.
 Trade between Western Bosnia and Croatia occurred during the Bosnian War.

 In 1994, Franjo Tuđman changed his policies towards Bosnia after diplomatic pressure from the United States and the UN Security Council.
 The Washington Agreement was signed in March 1994.
 The situation became very unfavourable to the future of Western Bosnia, as Fikret Abdić could no longer count on financial or military help by one of his protectors.

-It was militarily defeated during Operation Tiger in June and August 1994, when the territory of Western Bosnia was seized by the Bosnian government troops.
-Fikret Abdić moved to Zagreb.
-However, they were expelled later that year with the significant help of the Serbs in Operation Spider, and the Autonomous Province of Western Bosnia was re-established.